 Stanmer House Restaurant, Stanmer Park

-A new addition to our list of Sunday options and we love it.
+This proud country house is a new addition to our list of Sunday options and we love it.
 Combine it with a walk in the country and a visit to a period manor house.
 Only ten minutes from Brighton and the roasts are very nice indeed.
 Dogs welcome in certain areas of their house.
 An incredible setting in a beautifully restored manor house.
+Sunday Roast Review

 The Fountain Inn, Ashurst